untangled-web/untangled-stylekit/README.md

 # Untangled Stylekit

+This project is provided as an optional CSS toolkit for use with the Untangled Web Framework.
+It is generally applicable to any web-based project (it simply results in CSS).
+More documentation and usage guides coming very soon.

 ## Getting Started

 In your command line application, you will want to install the necessary tools to start working on the UI framework.
 Make sure your other projects are at the same level for synced releases.